 Simon previously worked in hospitality and as a photographer.
 A personal journey through therapy brought him to CPT and he has not looked back since.
 He has finished his Diploma in Therapeutic Practice here at the Gilead School of Counselling.
 Simon works with individuals as well as co facilitating addiction and the men’s Learning to Live, Learning to Love groups.

 Chris started his career in IT, moving swiftly into Project and People management for large tech companies in the Finance and Travel space.
-Alongside this he has trained as a counsellor and therapist, something he is both passionate about and committed to.
+Alongside this he has trained as a counsellor and therapist, something he is very passionate about.
 Chris works at CPT as a Group Facilitator and Individual therapist.
+He has attended training in Individual Schema Therapy, Group Schema Therapy, and Child and Adolescent Schema Therapy.

 Judy is working for CPT as a group counsellor.
 Further bio to follow…